Calypso Rose: Early life

-Calypso Rose was born under the name Linda McCartha Monica Sandy-Lewis.
+Calypso Rose was born with the name Linda McCartha Monica Sandy-Lewis.
 Her mother gave her this name as an homage a respectable army general by the name of Douglas MacArthur.
 At the beginning of her music career, the singer originally took the name Crusoe Kid but later changed it to Calypso Rose.
 This occurred when she auditioned for the managers of a calypso tent called Young Brigade.
 The name Crusoe Kid was meant to signify her origins in Tobago, and a reference to the novel Robinson Crusoe.
 After hearing her perform, the managers at Young Brigade renamed her Calypso Rose because a rose is considered the mother of all flowers and she considers herself the mother of female calypsonians that came after her.
-She grew up in a small village on the island of Tobago called Bethel, one of the two Caribbean islands forming Trinidad and Tobago and the birthplace of calypso.
+She grew up in the small village of Bethel on the island of Tobago, one of the two Caribbean islands forming Trinidad and Tobago and the birthplace of calypso.
 Rose's earliest memory is her grandmother sitting at the seashore and telling her that no one knows where they would be buried because her grandmother was originally from French Guinea and ended up in Tobago because she was kidnapped and sold there.
-Calypso Rose was the fourth child to be born by her mother, Dorchea Sandy, who had a total of thirteen children, two of which passed away.
+Calypso Rose was the fourth child to be born by her mother, Dorchea Sandy, who had a total of thirteen children, two of which died.
 Her father, Altino Sandy, was a leader of the Spiritual Shouter Baptists.
 In addition to being a leader in the church, he was also a fisherman and Rose would to go with him every evening to the beach when she lived with him.
 To this day, Calypso Rose says she drinks seamoss, and eats a lot of fish, ginger, garlic, and banana to give her the energy to put on a powerful show.
 Her family was very traditional and were initially opposed to her singing in Carnival tents; her father saying that "calypso belongs to the devil" She lived with her parents and her ten siblings in a two-bedroom house until she was nine-years-old, at which point she went to live with her aunt and uncle on the neighboring island of Trinidad.
 Her aunt, Edith Robinson, was wanting a child so she suggested to her husband that he go to his brother, Altino Sandy, and ask to take care of one of his children.
 Ms. Edith Robinson came and asked for Rose's permission to adopt her, Rose agreed and went with her to Trinidad.
 Shortly after arriving in Trinidad, she began to get bullied because she was a 'small islander' which she didn't expect because she thought Trinidad and Tobago was one place.